nl4opt/nl4opt-competition/README.md

-# nl4opt-dataset
+# NL4OPT- Code and Dataset

-This repo contains the annotated dataset for NL4Opt Competition
+This repo contains updates on NL4Opt Competition and Its dataset.

 # News
 - New paper is published (Jun, 2024): Optimization modeling and verification from problem specifications using a multi-agent multi-stage LLM framework.
 [Link](https://www.tandfonline.com/doi/full/10.1080/03155986.2024.2381306)